titanicsend/LXStudio-TE/resources/shaders/doc/SHADERFRAMEWORK.md

 ```

 ### Avoiding Version Chaos
 OpenGl implementations are tightly tied to hardware.
-Even though a standard
+Even though a [standard](https://registry.khronos.org/OpenGL-Refpages/gl4/)
 exists, quality and completeness varies greatly among implementations.
 As with
 web browsers, it's possible to write code that works brilliantly on one
 platform, and breaks, or does something really strange on others.

-The best way to avoid trouble is to prototype and test on ShaderToy, which uses a nice
+The best way to avoid trouble is to prototype and test on [ShaderToy](https://www.shadertoy.com) , which uses a nice
 least-common denominator subset that everybody seems to support.
 (The TE framework was
 designed with easy porting of ShaderToy shaders as a goal, so it is easy to cut and
 paste between the two, at least until you start using the TE specific audio and color uniforms.)